 - Business Administration

-Master's degree scholarships are also extended to Thai university students, without legal binding, who study in the following fields:
+Master's degree scholarships are also extended to Thai university students who study in the following fields without legal binding:

 - Petroleum Geosciences (International Program), Chulalongkorn University

-- Petroleum Geophysics (International Program), Chiang Mai University
+- Applied Geophysics (International Program), Chiang Mai University

 Executive Capacity Development

-PTTEP has outlined succession plans for all management positions (identified as critical positions) to ensure business continuity of people resources and provide the company with improved strategic viability and ongoing business sustainability.
-The Career Review Board (CRB) Committee selects successors from each function (asset management, business development, technical support and business support) in accordance with the PTTEP Management Success Profile, which contains their competencies, personal attributes, organizational knowledge, experience, and Currently Estimated Potential.
-Upon receiving the list of successors, the Company designs individual short-term and long-term development plans, emphasizing the improvement of their functional knowledge, managerial skills, personality, and behavior for teamwork as guided by our corporate values and organizational culture.
-This is to ensure that the successors are qualified for the target positions on time of requirement.
+PTTEP has outlined succession plan for all management positions which are critical positions to drive and ensure continual growth and sustainability of PTTEP business.
+The Career Review Board (CRB) Committee has the role and responsibility to screen and select successors for each management position against requirements in PTTEP Management Success Profile and the individuals' Currently Estimated Potential.
+Upon receiving the list of successors, the Company designs individual short-term and long-term development plans, emphasizing on improvement of their functional knowledge, managerial skills, personality, and behaviors as guided by corporate values and organizational culture.
+This is to ensure that the successors are qualified and ready to take the target positions in time.
 The executive capacity building programs are as follows: